ad-freiburg/esa2018-experiment/BLOGPOST.md

 There are so many conferences in computer science, many of them very large.
 If we pick one of these conferences from time to time to make an experiment, the additional load is negligible in the big picture.
 Another argument I often hear is that it is an unsolvable problem.
-This always leaves me speechless.
+This always leaves me baffled.
-In their respective specialty, researchers love hard problems and sometimes work their whole life trying to make some progress.
+In their respective field, researchers love hard problems and sometimes work their whole life trying to make some progress.
 But when it comes to the reviewing process, the current status quo is as good as it gets?

 **Second, we need to truly accept the results of these experiments.**
 The experiments so far provide strong hints that there is a significant signal in reviews, but also a significant amount of noise and randomness.
 Yet, to this day, the myth of a natural cutoff for determining the set of accepted papers prevails.
-It is usually acknowledged that there is a gray zone, but not that that "gray zone" might encompass almost all of the papers which are not clear rejects.
+It is usually acknowledged that there is a gray zone, but not that this "gray zone" might encompass almost all of the papers which are not clear rejects.
 PCs can spend a lot of time debating papers, blissfully unaware that another PC in a parallel universe did not give these papers much attention because they were accepted or more likely rejected early on in the process.
 From my own PC experience, I conjecture that there are at least two biases at work here.
 One is that humans tend to be unaware of their biases and feel that they are much more objective than they actually are.